So, you have a history project for class 12 to complete. Well, let Duniakagyan come to your rescue.

 WE THE PEOPLE OF INDIA

-The constitution of India is perhaps the most important, extensive and progressive document ever written in the subcontinent.
-Upon 11 sessions of deliberation, the 299 member committee came up with the final draft, which was adopted on 26 November 1949 by the Constituent Assembly of India.
+The Constitution of India is perhaps the most important, extensive, and progressive document ever written in the subcontinent.
+Upon 11 sessions of deliberation, the 299-member committee came up with the final draft, which was adopted on 26 November 1949 by the Constituent Assembly of India.
 However, it became effective on 25th January 1950.
-How the constitution came into being is an engaging story that needs to be told through a well-researched history project for class 12.
+How the Constitution came into being is an engaging story that needs to be told through a well-researched history project for class 12.

 Objectives:

-- The project informs you about the events, processes, and people that created the constitution.
+- The project informs you about the events, processes, and people that created the Constitution.

 What to Include?